Sahebganj (community development block)

 Sahebganj Pin code is 843125 and postal head office is Kurnowl.

 Sahebganj is situated on the bank of river Baya.
 It borders Kesaria and Kalyanpur, blocks in Mehsi East Champaran district on the north, Baruraj block in Muzaffarpur district on the east, Paroo block in Muzaffarpur district on the south, and Baikunthpur block in Gopalganj district on the south.
-Motipur, Barauli, Marhaura, Areraj are the nearby cities to Sahebganj.
+Motipur, Chakia, Barauli, Marhaura, Areraj are the nearby cities to Sahebganj.